-The purpose of this message is to introduce you to the Faculty of Law, of which we are very proud and which ranks as one of the best in the country and in Africa.
+The purpose of this message is to introduce you to the Faculty of Law, of which we are very proud and which ranks as the best in the country, Africa and Top 100 in the world [THE ranking 2018].
 Every year we are inundated with applications from prospective students, and employers are keen to obtain the services of our graduates.

 The Faculty currently employs 60 plus dedicated full-time academics, half of whom have doctoral degrees in various fields of law.
 They are supported by highly motivated administrative and support staff, and together they serve and prepare our student community for the legal profession and its rigorous demands.

 Members of the academic staff of the Faculty have contributed significantly to the development of various fields of law over the years and have published a substantial number of textbooks that cover a wide range of topics.
 The Faculty currently boasts 15 National Research Foundation (NRF)-rated researchers.
 It is imperative that our academic staff continue to contribute to legal scholarship, inter alia, by assisting with the development of emerging areas of the law.

 During the period of political turmoil and the transition to a constitutional democracy, the Faculty formed the Centre for Human Rights.
 Some Faculty members participated in the drafting of the final (1996) South African Constitution.